-The Project provided customised screening shawls to Aboriginal and Torres Strait Islander women that are culturally appropriate, familiar and beautiful to wear during their breast screen.
-The shawls, designed by more than ten local talented Aboriginal and Torres Strait Islander women and artists, are gifts to take home after their screen was complete.
+The Project provides customised screening shawls to Aboriginal and Torres Strait Islander women that are culturally appropriate, familiar and beautiful to wear during their breast screen.
+The shawls, designed by local talented Aboriginal and Torres Strait Islander women and artists, are gifts to take home after screening.

 In 2020, The Beautiful Shawl Project was profiled in a heart-warming, 12-minute documentary filmed on Country.
 It captures the reactions and feelings of Communities, staff, and clients.
 The documentary also looks at the lives of women across the Aboriginal and Torres Strait Islander Community as they experience new ways of staying safe, culturally connected and empowered.
 Watch it here.

 BreastScreen Victoria’s podcast ‘The Screen’ goes behind the scenes to bring you information about their program, breast screening and breast cancer.
 In episode 8, they feature the Beautiful Shawl Project and the positive impact for Aboriginal and Torres Strait women.

 Get your breasts checked with BreastScreen Victoria and the Beautiful Shawl Project

 As part of the project, BreastScreen Victoria’s two mobile screening vans travels to Aboriginal community health hubs across the state to provide free and accessible screens.